 UX Diagnostics: Slaying quantitative UX data

-Like with vampire slaying, hard data is the backbone of all successful quantitative UX research and user testing.
+Like with vampire slaying, hard data and teamwork is the backbone of all successful quantitative UX research and user testing.
 TryMyUI’s UX Diagnostics makes measuring your product’s usability simple with a battery of metrics mapping out the user’s journey, such as psychometrics, task usability scores, task completion rates, and task duration data.
 Go prepared with a usability testing checklist as well!

 We use the Single Ease Question (SEQ) to measure individual task usability.
 The SEQ is a one-question survey after each task of a user session, designed to quantify the usability of individual tasks in a task-based usability test.